 I am not a physicist, so I don't know the answers but there must be someone out there who does.
 My role has been that of a naturally curious bystander.
 In writing this mini-series, I hope that you have been entertained.
 I also like to think that I may have pushed you, just a little bit, to think for yourselves about how science can help your understanding of the sport you love.

 If I see just one reference to anything I have written, I will be a happy man.
 For now, I will just enjoy a glass of beer.
 I wonder what science has to say about the best way to pick up a pint.

 He qualified as a judge a few years back and was busy on the Northern Circuit until health issues meant he could not do a full day.
 He has been known to judge in Spain, however, where there is only a quarter of the dogs we would judge in the UK.

-In the UK he does sitting down jobs, usually scriming.
+In the UK he does 'sitting down' jobs, usually scriming.

-First published 13th April 2019
+Published 13th April - 22nd July 2019